 is a window function applied to smooth the transitions between consecutive OFDM symbols, whose definition is implementation dependent

+is the time sample index,

 The fact that only spectral lines of with indices that are a multiple of four have nonzero amplitude results in a periodicity of TDFT/4=48.48 ns.
 The interval TEDMG-STF is equal to thirty 48.48 ns periods (i.e., 1.455 µs).